Bentleyj/BeyondPhotography/README.md

 ### Day 26

 Finally finished this effect (kind of).
 I've made it so that the pieces shift around but at the moment they are taken out of a random grid rather than out of a regular grid.
 I think I know how to build it but that will be for another day!
+Actually it won't be for another day, it's for today!
+I managed to achieve this by laying my squares out in the grid and then giving them random offsets.
+I still think this would look better in black and white than in RGB, or maybe with an image with less stark blacks in the background.
+But I'm quite pleased with the result today!